We first published this alert in March 2020 and we have updated it to reflect more recent developments

 For those whose data has been compromised, this could mean that critical data is rendered inaccessible or disclosed to unauthorised people – in some cases this could include sensitive data.

-In terms of data protection law impact, GDPR imposes key requirements relating to security.
+In terms of data protection law impact, in both the EU and the UK GDPR imposes key requirements relating to security.
 Controllers must take appropriate technical and organisational measures (TOMs) to keep personal data secure against loss or destruction.
+There’s an analysis of how GDPR continues to operate both in the EU and the UK here https://bit.ly/brexdpfaq.

-Where a ransomware attack means that an organisation is unable to restore compromised data, this could constitute a breach of GDPR on the basis that appropriate measures have not been taken to keep the data secure.
+Where a ransomware attack means that an organisation is unable to restore compromised data for a period of time, this could constitute a breach of GDPR on the basis that appropriate measures have not been taken to keep the data secure.

 It is possible that the incident may not amount to a reportable personal data breach if: